slytechs-repos/jnetpcap-api/README.md

 The library requires [**jnetpcap-wrapper**][jnetpcap-wrapper], a low level *libpcap* module and the [**protocol-pack-sdk**][protocol-pack-sdk] modules which provide runtime and protocol support to **jNetPcap API**, grouped in numerous protocol packs.

 #### Maven Central setup
+The easiest way to setup your application, is to add `jnetpcap-api` module as a dependency in your Maven `pom.xml` project file.
+This will allow Maven to download all of the required prerequisites for you project.

 ```
 <dependency>
 	<groupId>com.slytechs.jnet.jnetpcap</groupId>